 In 2010, the National Academy of Sciences awarded its most prestigious award, the Public Welfare Medal, to Dr. Eugenie Scott, Director of the National Center for Science Education, for her distinguished work to "…improve public understanding of both the nature of science and the science of evolution” (from comments by Dr. Ralph Cicerone, President, National Academy of Sciences during the presentation of the Public Welfare Medal).

 In 2011, the National Research Council’s Board on Life Sciences and the National Academy of Sciences organized a convocation to bring together people from the life sciences community to explore ways to infuse concepts of evolution into all areas of biology education.
 Thinking Evolutionarily: Evolution Education Across the Life Sciences (2012) explains the major themes that recurred throughout the convocation held in Washington, D.C.
 They include the structure and content of curricula, the processes of teaching and learning about evolution, the tensions that can arise in the classroom, and the target audiences for evolution education.
 Videos from plenary sessions, interviews with participants, and resources from the convocation that led to this report may be accessed here.

 In 2012 the National Research Council also released the report A Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas as a first step toward developing the next generation of K-12 science education standards.
 The study of evolution is one of the themes running throughout this report with section LS4 focusing specifically on biological evolution.
-The Next Generation Science Standards will be released in Spring 2013.
+The Next Generation Science Standards were published in April 2013.

 Research about evolution also has served as the basis for technical reports and research conferences that have been hosted by the National Academy of Sciences during the past five years.
 They include: